SOAS University of London: Campus

+East and Southeast Asian Representations on Campus

 The school houses the Brunei Gallery, built from an endowment from the Sultan of Brunei Darussalam, the leader of a country whose human rights abuses are ongoing, and inaugurated by the Princess Royal, as Chancellor of the University of London, on 22 November 1995.
 Its facilities include exhibition space on three floors, a book shop, a lecture theatre, and conference and teaching facilities.
 The Brunei Gallery hosts a programme of changing contemporary and historical exhibitions from Asia, Africa and the Middle East with the aim to present and promote cultures from these regions.

 The Japanese-style roof garden on top of the Brunei Gallery was built during the Japan 2001 celebrations and was opened by the sponsor, Haruhisa Handa, an Honorary Fellow of the School, on 13 November 2001.

 The school hosted the Percival David Foundation of Chinese Art, one of the foremost collections of Chinese ceramics in Europe.
 The collection has been loaned to the British Museum, where it is now on permanent display in Room 95.